govtrack/misconduct/README.md

-Congressional Ethics. `action` is a sentence fragment that has the action the body took --- `action` should complete the sentence that starts with `body`, so `action` normally starts with a lowercase letter, and it should not end with a period.
+Congressional Ethics. `action` is a sentence fragment that has the action the body took --- `action` should complete the sentence that starts with `body`, so `action` normally starts with a lowercase letter, and it should not end with a period. (`action` does not contain Markdown.)

 The second form has `date`, `text`, and `link` fields. `text` is a full sentence or a fragment starting with the verb (in any case, starting with a capital letter and ending with a period) describing an event relevant to the misconduct.
+(This `text` does not contain Markdown.)

 Because some dates are unknown or actions may have ocurred over a time period greater than a date, `date` may be either a year alone `YYYY`, a year and month